CHECK OUT ALL OUR HOT STUFF

 Recipe2: Salsa - Chop 1 Aji chilli very finely and add to chopped tomatoes, chopped coriander leaves and a squeeze of lemon.

 A Cayenne-type chilli.
 This is normally available from late July and is the best source of early season heat.

-If you would like to sample some of the chillies we have, or just need a mixed bag of heats and flavours, try this collection of six varieties.
+If you would like to sample some of the chillies we have, or just need a mixed bag of heats and flavours, try this collection.